-The knowledge rich curriculum was embedded during the year and staff welcomed having access to a bank of excellent planning and resources for all year groups.
+The knowledge rich curriculum was further developed during the year and staff welcomed having access to a bank of excellent planning and resources for all year groups.

-There has been a nationwide increase in Social, Emotional and Mental health needs as well as Special Educational Needs issues in our cohort of pupils and our staff are looking into addressing their needs through additional training.
+There has been a nationwide increase in Social, Emotional and Mental health needs as well as Special Educational Needs issues.
+Similarly there has been a significant influx of additional high needs in our cohort of pupils and our staff are looking into addressing their needs through additional training.
+This invariably impacted on our finances during the year as the Executive team along with Senior Leadership teams were keen to support staff and pupils alike.